RachelfTech/guitar-face-effects/README.md

 You'll need a webcam and it will also work best if you have an audio interface and select that as the mic input.
 I've primarily tested with an interface (Scarlet Focusrite 2i2) so I'm not sure if it will really work without one.
-Make sure to allow both mic and webcam permissions browser permissions; if it's not loading, the lack of permissions could be why.
+Make sure to allow both mic and webcam browser permissions; if it's not loading, the lack of permissions could be why.

 This is just for fun and I haven't tested it super thouroughly, so apologies if